Sweet chestnut: Food

 The species' large genetic diversity and different cultivars are exploited for uses such as flour, boiling, roasting, drying, and sweets.

 The raw nuts, though edible, have a skin which is astringent and unpleasant to eat when still moist; after drying for a time the thin skin loses its astringency but is still better removed to reach the white fruit underneath.
 Cooking dry in an oven or fire normally helps remove this skin.
 Chestnuts are traditionally roasted in their tough brown husks after removing the spiny cupules in which they grow on the tree, the husks being peeled off and discarded and the hot chestnuts dipped in salt before eating them.
 Roast chestnuts are traditionally sold in streets, markets and fairs by street vendors with mobile or static braziers.

 The skin of raw peeled chestnuts can be relatively easily removed by quickly blanching the nuts after scoring them by a cross slit at the tufted end.
-Once cooked, chestnuts acquire a sweet flavour and a floury texture similar to the sweet potato.
+Once cooked, chestnuts acquire a sweet flavor and a floury texture similar to the sweet potato.
 The cooked nuts can be used for stuffing poultry, as a vegetable or in nut roasts.
 They can also be used in confections, puddings, desserts and cakes.
 They are used for flour, bread making, a cereal substitute, coffee substitute, a thickener in soups and other cookery uses, as well as for fattening stock.
 A sugar can be extracted from them.
 The Corsican variety of polenta (called pulenta) is made with sweet chestnut flour.
 A local variety of Corsican beer also uses chestnuts.
 The product is sold as a sweetened paste mixed with vanilla, crème de marrons, sweetened or unsweetened as chestnut purée or purée de marron, and candied chestnuts as marrons glacés.
 In Switzerland, it is often served as Vermicelles.

 Roman soldiers were given chestnut porridge before going into battle.

 Leaf infusions are used in respiratory diseases and are a popular remedy for whooping cough.
 A hair shampoo can be made from infusing leaves and fruit husks.